ubiq/ubiqsmart/content/en/what-is-ubiq.md

 ## Open-Source Collaboration

-All of Ubiq's code is open-source and available for the community.
-Developers can collaborate and build upon existing code.Ubiq is entirely community-driven, from development to marketing and open for anyone to participate.
-All development on Ubiq thus far has entirely been on a voluntary-basis.
+All of Ubiq's code is open-source and available to the community.
+Developers can collaborate and build upon existing code.
+Ubiq is entirely community-driven, from development to marketing, and open for anyone to participate.
+All development on Ubiq thus far has entirely been on a voluntary basis.

 ## Stable Monetary Policy

-Ubiq's monetary policy was hard-coded at its genesis, meaning fewer surprises for the future.
+Ubiq's monetary policy was hard-coded at its genesis, meaning fewer surprises in the future.
 A predictable inflationary control system with longevity in mind helps strike a balance between simulating scarcity and incentivizing miners to secure the network.
-Much like Bitcoin, Ubiq’s monetary policy has not been altered since its launch in 2017.
+Ubiq’s monetary policy has not been altered since its launch in 2017.

-## Community Governed
+## Community-Governed

 Just as Ubiq is permissionless open-source software, Ubiq's governance system, Escher, democratizes the platform's development by giving users the ability to cast on-chain votes.
 Proposal decisions are entrusted to the community at-large through transparent, verifiable, and immutable public voting.